harrisont/fastbuild-vscode/README.md

 ### TODO

+Add server tests.
+This will also be useful for using in benchmarks.

 Fix bugs:
 * Disallow arrays of booleans, arrays of integers, and arrays of arrays.
 Only array of strings and arrays of structs are allowed.